 The lesson then focuses on reference words, and how they link a text together, before a final speaking tasks about different jobs and gender.

-- To raise awareness of the relative lack of women in science, and encourage students to consider why this might be so.
+Aware of the relative lack of women in science and consider why this might be so.

-45 minutes + 15 minutes for extension activity
+50 minutes + 15 minutes for optional reading activity

 Looking for more content like this?